Common Name(s): Black Ironwood, Leadwood

 Grain/Texture: Black Ironwood has a straight and even grain with a very fine texture and high natural luster.

-Endgrain: Diffuse-porous; small to very small pores in no specific arrangement; solitary and radial multiples of 2-3; gum deposits in heartwood pores present; growth rings usually indistinct; rays not visible without lens; parenchyma vasicentric.
+Endgrain: Diffuse-porous; small to medium pores in no specific arrangement, moderately numerous; solitary and radial multiples of 2-3; gum deposits in heartwood pores present; growth rings usually indistinct; narrow rays not visible without lens, close spacing; parenchyma vasicentric.